 Clarify what is and isn’t acceptable when using social media and email on business property.
 For example, if you do not want employees to use business computers or mobile devices to update their own social media channels or check personal email, state that clearly.
 Prohibit employees from posting nasty comments about their jobs on social media, as these two McDonald’s employees did.

-8. Terminations terms and conditions about the employment contract
+8. Termination terms and conditions of the employment contract

-Explaining the required for either side to end the relationship, including how much notice should require and whether it should be in writing.
+Explain the requirements for either side to end the relationship, including how much notice should be required and whether it should be in writing.

 9. Severance or outplacement plan information

-Explain the requirement for either side to end the relationship, including how much notice should require and whether it should be in writing.
+Explain the requirement for either side to end the relationship, including how much notice should be required and whether it should be in writing.